Tiana Alexandra: From Hollywood to Hanoi

-In 1992, Alexandra wrote, directed, and produced From Hollywood to Hanoi, which examines her perspective as a Vietnamese refugee and the long-term impacts of the Vietnam War in Vietnam and the United States.
+In 1992, Tiana Alexandra wrote, directed, and produced From Hollywood to Hanoi, which examines her perspective as a Vietnamese refugee and the long-term impacts of the Vietnam War in Vietnam and the United States.
 Executive produced by Oliver Stone, the film screened at the Sundance Film Festival and other venues.
 The documentary includes interviews with Vietnamese leaders, including General Võ Nguyên Giáp, and examines issues like Amerasian children and Agent Orange.

 She has lectured at institutions including Bennington College, Bryn Mawr College, Harvard, Columbia, Notre Dame, USC, UC Berkeley, UC Santa Barbara, and Stanford.
 She was a panelist at "My Lai 25 Years After" at Tulane University and a Visiting Assistant Professor at Dartmouth College in 1993.

 Ongoing projects

-Since 1998, Alexandra has produced projects such as The Bomb Art Project and Bombs Away about unexploded ordnance in Laos and has documented Agent Orange victims, raising awareness of their plight.
+Since 1998, Tiana Alexandra has produced projects such as The Bomb Art Project and Bombs Away about unexploded ordnance in Laos and has documented Agent Orange victims, raising awareness of their plight.
 She worked with Christopher Hampton on A Dangerous Method (2011), Appomattox (2012), and the TV mini-series The Singapore Grip (2020).